The Learning Catalog

 Description

-This five-month, fully online certificate program prepares learners with the knowledge and practice skills to effectively lead interprofessional teams.
-This program is designed for individuals from all health professions and settings, who are either leading or aspiring to lead interprofessional teams.
-It is open to professionals with three or more years of professional experience.
-Learners participate in online live classrooms and engage with online learning modules featuring interactive exercises, videos, and journals.
-The online live classroom sessions use Project ECHO® to facilitate technology-enabled, peer-to-peer, collaborative learning, which adopts an ‘all teach, all learn’ approach.
+This program is a 5-month, fully online certificate program provides you with the knowledge and practice skills to effectively lead interprofessional teams.
+Now available to any healthcare professional who currently leads or aspires to lead interprofessional teams, you’ll participate in online live classrooms and engage with online learning modules that feature interactive exercises, videos, and journals.
+The online live classroom sessions use Project ECHO® to facilitate technology-enabled, peer-to-peer, collaborative learning, and adopts an “all teach, all learn” approach.

-• Bronwyn Keefe, Assistant Dean of Workforce and Professional Development, Director, Center for Aging and Disability Education and Research (CADER) and The Network for Professional Education (formerly PEP), BU School of Social Work
+Bronwyn Keefe, PhD, MPH is the Assistant Dean of Workforce and Professional Development, as well as the Director of The Center for Aging and Disability Education and Research (CADER) and The Network for Professional Education at Boston University School of Social Work.

 Alumni Mentors: